GetStream/stream-chat-swift/stream-chat-swift-docs/docs/guides/working-with-members.md

 title: Working with Members
 ---

+Users that are in a particular channel are members of this channel.
+Membership allows handling such things as roles, invitations and bans.
+One of the use cases for members is members list for a channel:
+<img src="../img/members-list.png" width="40%" />

 ## ChatChannelMember object
-Chat channel members are represented by `ChatChannelMember` model.
+Members are represented by `ChatChannelMember` model.
-<img src="../img/members-list.png" width="40%" />

 ## ChannelMember vs User
 `ChatChannelMember` is a subclass of `ChatUser` and apart properties typical for users, it also contains such info as member's role (owner, admin, moderator or member), invitation and ban details.